-High Court holds that liquidators of landlords can disclaim tenants' leasehold interests
+High Court holds that liquidators of landlords can disclaim tenants’ leasehold interests - .PDF file.

 By Nick Anson and Georgie Coleman